kitsiosk/blast/README.md

 ## Setup
 This repository is tested and recommended on macOS (15.6 or newer) and Python 3.12.
-Docker is required (ensure the daemon is running).
+Docker is required because the tests are ran in an isolated Docker environment, so ensure the daemon is running before proceeding.

 Create a Python 3.12 virtual environment and install the required packages:
 ```sh